 - Read our in-depth Nikon D5600 review

 This is one of the cheapest DSLRs in Canon's current line-up, which also makes it a very cost-effective way to get access to an endless assortment of lenses, flashguns and other accessories.
-Its low price tag means it understandably lacks some of the fancy tricks of its bigger brothers – flip-out LCD, 4K video and so on – but there's still a very good level of physical control on offer.
-And, most importantly, image quality from the 24MP sensor is sound.
-It's designed very much with its target audience in mind, with a Feature Guide to help you understand everything, and battery life is also better than many mirrorless models at this price point – still a key advantage of DSLRs.
-Wi-Fi, NFC and Full HD video recording round off the specs, making it a well-rounded first-time option.
+Its low price tag means it understandably lacks some of the fancy tricks of its bigger brothers – like a flip-out LCD, 4K video and so on – but there's still a very good level of physical control on offer.

 - Read our in-depth Canon EOS 90D review

 If you’re making your first foray into DSLR ownership, you don’t necessarily need a camera that can do everything.
-And if you’re looking for something very basic but very affordable, Canon’s 4000D is a decent first choice.
+And if you’re looking for something very basic but very affordable, Canon’s 4000D (also called the 3000D in some markets) is a decent first choice.

 There’s a lot about the 4000D that seems dated alongside the latest entry-level models.
 The 18MP sensor and DIGIC 4+ processor are both aging, as is the modest 9-point autofocus system, which has been in Canon’s catalogue since 2009.
-The LCD display likewise feels long in the tooth, with a 2.7-inch diagonal and 230k-dot resolution, while Live View performance is a little sluggish.
+The LCD display likewise feels long in the tooth, with a 2.7-inch diagonal and 230k-dot resolution, while we found Live View performance to be a little sluggish.
 Finally, the polycarbonate shell feels understandably cheap.

 - Read our in-depth Canon EOS Rebel T100 / EOS 4000D review

-Although a few years old now, the K-70 remains a good value option for those who want something different from the 'big two' DSLR manufacturers.
-It's a particularly good choice if you have a stash of old Pentax lenses gathering dust in a basement.
-The K-70 has a very useful articulating screen, while the hybrid live view autofocus system makes it an actual practical alternative to using the viewfinder.
-Possibly our favorite thing about the K-70 is its tough credentials, which is typically lacking from entry-level models.
+Our favorite thing about the K-70 is its tough build quality, which is typically lacking in entry-level models.
 If you're keen to take lots of pictures outdoors – such as landscape shooting – being able to rely on it not being destroyed by inclement weather is a big bonus.
-One slight disappointment is the kit lens which is often bundled with the camera – while it offers a much longer focal length than most others here, it can be a little soft in places.
+One slight disappointment is the kit lens which is often bundled with the camera – while it offers a much longer focal length than most others here, we found that it can be a little soft in places.

 What should you look for when buying a beginner DSLR?